nutterb/pixiedust/cran-comments.md

 * win-builder (devel 3.5.0 and release 3.4.0)

 ## R CMD check results
+Resubmission note: package names are now single-quoted in description field.

 There were no ERRORS or WARNINGS in any of the checks.

 NOTE: on win-builder (devel and release)